allegro/blog/_posts/2021-01-26-state-machines-made-easy-in-dotnet.md

 ```

 We could go about a single event called `RepaymentResult` with an enum property indicating a success or a failure, but
-in my opinion this approach is cleaner and more open to future changes.
+in my opinion the former approach is cleaner and more open to future changes.
-Those events will play a role in tranistions no. 2 and 3:
+These events will play a role in tranistions no. 2 and 3:

 ```csharp
 // 2.
 Created : OnlineRepaymentPaid -> Paid